 Encounter twenty women on the street in the USA, and the chances are that one of them will have breast implants.
 That’s right.
-Just under 5% of women in the USA have had breast implant surgery, and Australia isn’t far behind.
+Just under 5% of women in the USA have had breast surgery, and Australia isn’t far behind.
 It’s the most popular cosmetic surgery, both in America and Australia.

 But the motivation for breast enhancement isn’t all about being flat-chested, says Dr Georgina Konrat of Brisbane Cosmetic Clinic.

 Breasts that are too large can cause significant problems for a woman’s health as well as her self-image.
 The heavy breast tissue can cause neck and back pain and can actually create problems for your spine.

 Large breasts make strenuous physical activity and sports difficult, so a woman with over-large breasts is more likely to be unfit and therefore susceptible to a range of other physical problems.